roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 date: 2021-11-25 18:34:51 -0500
 categories: ctf, ctfd, https
 ---
-If you want to organize and host a CTF event, one of the best and easiest option availabe for managing this is [CTFd](https://github.com/CTFd/CTFd).
+If you want to organize and host a CTF event, one of the best and easiest options available for managing this is [CTFd](https://github.com/CTFd/CTFd).

-This open source platform lets you manage users, challenges and their categories in a very easy way, so the only thing we need to do is to clone the spin up a server, clone the repo, run the docker compose and setup the TLS certificate.
+This open-source platform lets you manage users, challenges, and their categories in a very easy way, so the only thing we need to do is to clone the spin up a server, clone the repo, run the docker-compose, and set up the TLS certificate.

 General requirements:
 - [ ] VPS/server/droplet (I'm using [digital ocean](https://www.digitalocean.com/) but any server works)
-- [ ] A domain (I'm using a domain buyed and configured in Google domains, but if you can modify the A registries, you're good to go)
+- [ ] A domain (I'm using a domain bought and configured in Google domains, but if you can modify the A registries, you're good to go)

 # 1. Spin up your server

-For this I'm going to use [Digital Ocean](https://www.digitalocean.com/), but this can be done in practically any cloud provider.
+For this, I'm going to use [Digital Ocean](https://www.digitalocean.com/), but this can be done in practically any cloud provider.
 I created a droplet (VPS) with the following features:

 IMAGENES